V4D1 — Algebraic Topology I

 - Principal bundles, vector bundles, classifying spaces.

-Here is a cumulative outline of the topics covered in the lectures so far:
+Here is a detailed outline of the topics covered in the lectures:

 There were two exercise classes, taking place once per week, starting in the second week of the semester.